BEAT: Tokenizing and Generating Symbolic Music by Uniform Temporal Steps: Methodology

 \textbf{Step 1: Pitch pattern encoding.} Within a beat represented by its beat segment $B$, the state vector for a given pitch $p$, denoted by $\mathbf{s}_p = B[p, :] \in \{0,1,2\}^{\tau}$, describes the temporal pattern of the pitch over $\tau$ time steps.
 We encode this as a pattern token $s$ via base-3 conversion:

 In our grid-based representation, each pattern is paired with an overall velocity descriptor.
 In the current implementation, we use a single value $v_p$ to summarize the velocity of pitch $p$ within the beat, computed as the mean of its MIDI velocities.
-This provides a compact yet informative representation of the dynamics, which can also be extended in the future.
-We denote the resulting tokens as \texttt{PAT}$x$ for $s_p = x$ and \texttt{VEL}$x$ for $v_p = x$.
+This provides a compact yet informative representation of the dynamics, which can also be extended in the future.\footnote{This approximation is near-lossless on our training set; see Appendix~\ref{app:velocity_stats} for statistics.} We denote the resulting tokens as \texttt{PAT}$x$ for $s_p = x$ and \texttt{VEL}$x$ for $v_p = x$.

 \textbf{Step 2: Beat-level assembly.} While pattern tokens capture what happens to each pitch and each beat, we need an extra token to specify positions along the pitch axis.
 For each beat matrix $B$, we identify the set of active pitches $\mathcal{A} = \{p : \exists\, t,\; B[p, t] \neq 0\}$.
 Let $M = |\mathcal{A}|$ denote the number of active pitches, sorted in descending order as $p_1 > p_2 > \cdots > p_M$.
 We encode pitch positions as pitch tokens $d$ using relative intervals: